Easter Eggs in Sweden

 Since its creation in the 1950s up to today, the Stockholm metro network has significantly expanded and now includes nearly 100 metro stations.
 Each station houses a piece of art, sometimes very discreet, sometimes much more spectacular.
 However, every station also reflects the era in which it was created and mirrors contemporary artistic trends.

-During our approximately 3-hour tour, we will explore these evolutions and observe the different techniques used to decorate the various metro stations.
+During our approximately 2 and a half hour tour, we will explore these evolutions and observe the different techniques used to decorate the various metro stations.
 We will start the tour at T-Centralen metro station (the historic starting point of the network) and finish at the brand-new commuter train (RER) City-terminalen station, located deep within the central station.
 Beyond the metro, art is gaining ground and is now extending to the RER, bus, and tram networks.